Pikachuxxxx/Razix/README.md

 	- FXAA
 	- TAA (WIP)

+DirectX11, OpenGL has been deprecated.
+Only high-level APIs and RTX level GPUs will be supported.
+PSVita(GXM) and PS3(GCM) will be supported sometime far in future.

 # Tools
 Razix also provides a rich set of GUI and Commmand Line [**Tools**](https://github.com/Pikachuxxxx/Razix/tree/master/Tools) along with the Editor for various purposes such as